decc/twenty-fifty/README.md

     brew install ruby --with-libffi

 Make sure that version of Ruby is available in your path.
-If you are using bashrc then add this to your ~/.bashrc file:
+Add this to your ~/.profile file:

     # Find homebrew ruby version
     export PATH=$(brew --prefix ruby)/bin:$PATH

+If you can't find a ~/.profile file then you can make one:

+    echo "export PATH=$(brew --prefix ruby)/bin:$PATH" >> ~/.profile

 Once you have adjusted your profile, you need to close the terminal app and reopen it to make sure the new settings are picked up.